chaozhi/PolyOriginR/README.md

 Here outstem_doseprob.csv, outstem_parentphased.csv, and outstem_parentphased_corrected.csv can be iteratively used as input genofile, so that the step of parental phasing will be skipped.
 The outstem_doseprob.csv can be used for correcting observed genotypes and imputing missing genotypes, using an appropriate threshould.

+## Citing PolyOrigin

+ If you use PolyOriginR in your analyses and publish your results, please cite the article:

+  *Zheng C, Amadeu R, Munoz P, and Endelman J. 2020.
+Haplotype reconstruction in tetraploid multi-parental populations.
+In preparation.*